larskanis/eventbox/README.md

 It's therefore OK to set `@downloads` both before or after starting the action threads per `start_download` in `init`.

-## Call types
+## Method call types

-Eventbox offers 3 call types for internal scope:
+Eventbox offers 3 different types of external callable methods:

-* {Eventbox.yield_call} defines a blocking or non-blocking method with return value.
+* {Eventbox.yield_call yield_call} defines a blocking or non-blocking method with return value.
   It is the most flexible call type.
-* {Eventbox.sync_call} is a convenience version of yield_call for a non-blocking method with return value.
+* {Eventbox.sync_call sync_call} is a convenience version of `yield_call` for a non-blocking method with return value.
-* {Eventbox.async_call} is a convenience version of yield_call for a non-blocking method without return value.
+* {Eventbox.async_call async_call} is a convenience version of `yield_call` for a non-blocking method without return value.

-Seeing curly braces instead of links?
-Switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).
+They can be defined with `private`, `protected` or `public` visibility.
+The method body is referred to as internal scope of a given Eventbox object.
+All code in the internal scope is event based and shouldn't do any blocking operations.

+There are also accessor methods usable as known from ordinary ruby objects: {Eventbox.attr_reader attr_reader},  {Eventbox.attr_writer attr_writer} and  {Eventbox.attr_accessor attr_accessor}.
+They allow thread safe access to instance variables.

+Beside {Eventbox.async_call async_call}, {Eventbox.sync_call sync_call} and {Eventbox.yield_call yield_call} methods it's possible to define ordinary `private` methods, since they are not accessible externally.
+However any ordinary `public` or `protected` methods within Eventbox classes are rejected.

+{Eventbox.action Action} methods are very different from the above.
+They run concurrently to all internal methods within their own thread.
+Although actions reside within the same class they don't share instance variables with internal scope.
+However they can safely call all instance methods.
+The method body is referred to as action scope.

+All code outside of internal or action scope is referred to as external scope.

+## Block and Proc call types

-Similary there are 3 types of proc objects which act as anonymous versions of the above method call types.
+Similary to the 3 method calls above there are 3 types of proc objects which act as anonymous counterparts of the method call types.

-* {Eventbox#yield_proc} allocates a blocking or non-blocking proc object with a return value.
+* {Eventbox#yield_proc yield_proc} allocates a blocking or non-blocking proc object with a return value.
+  It is the most flexible proc type.
-* {Eventbox#sync_proc} allocates a Proc object for a non-blocking piece of code with return value.
+* {Eventbox#sync_proc sync_proc} is a convenience version of yield_proc for a non-blocking code block with return value.
-* {Eventbox#async_proc} allocates a Proc object for a non-blocking piece of code without return value.
+* {Eventbox#async_proc async_proc} is a convenience version of yield_proc for a non-blocking code block without return value.

-There are also accessor methods usable as known from ordinary ruby objects: {Eventbox.attr_reader},  {Eventbox.attr_writer} and  {Eventbox.attr_accessor}.

-{Eventbox.action Action} methods are very different to the above.
-They run in parallel to all internal methods within their own thread.

-## How does it work?

-Eventbox distinguish between internal and external scope:

-* Internal scope is within methods defined by {Eventbox.async_call}, {Eventbox.sync_call} or {Eventbox.yield_call}.
-* External scope are all callers outside of the particular Eventbox object.
-* External scope are also methods defined by {Eventbox.action}, although they can call object internal methods and although they reside within the same class.
+These proc objects can be created within internal scope, can be passed to external scope and called from there.

+The other way around - Proc objects or blocks which are defined in external or action scope - can be passed to internal scope.
+Such a Proc object is wrapped as a {Eventbox::ExternalProc} object within the internal scope.
+There it can be called as usual - however the execution of the proc doesn't stall the Eventbox object.
+Instead the internal method is executed until its end, while the block is executed within the thread which has called the current internal method.
+Optionally the block can be called with a completion block as the last argument, which is called with the result of the external proc when it has finished.

+## What is safe and what isn't?

-At each change of the scope all passing objects are sanitized by the {Eventbox::Sanitizer}.
+At each transition of the scope all passing objects are sanitized by the {Eventbox::Sanitizer}.
 It protects the internal scope from data races and arbitrates between blocking and event based semantics.
 This is done by copying or wrapping the objects conveniently as described in the {Eventbox::Sanitizer}.
 That way internal methods never get an inconsistent state regardless of the activities of external threads.

+Obviously it's not safe to do things like using `send` to call private methods from external, access instance variables per `instance_variable_set` or use global variables in a multithreading context.
+Such rough ways of communication with an Eventbox object are surely neither recommended nor supported.
+Other than these the internal scope of an Eventbox instance is pretty well protected against accident mistakes.

+However there's a catch which needs to take note of:
+It is not restricted to access any constants from internal scope.
+Therefore it's possible to call for example `Thread.new` within internal scope.
+Unsurprisingly is a very bad idea, since the provided block is called with no synchronization and can therefore lead to all kind of threading issues.
+It would be safe to call `Thread.new` with an {Eventbox#async_proc async_proc}, however since the proc is not allowed to do any blocking operations, it's recommended to use an {Eventbox.action action} method definition instead to spawn threads.

-However Eventbox doesn't protect external scope and action scope from threading issues.
+Also note that Eventbox doesn't protect external scope or action scope from threading issues.
-External scope is recognized as only one common space.
+The external scope is recognized as one common space.
-External libraries and objects must be threadsafe on its own if used from different threads.
+External libraries and objects must be threadsafe on its own if used from different threads in external or action scope.
 Protecting them is beyond the scope of Eventbox.